Ari Tria DZULKIFLE, BSc.(Hons.)

 Related Experience: Podiatrist & Deputy Head of Podiatry, Brunei Hospital

 Clinical Interests: Paediatric Walking Disorders / Heel & Forefoot Pain / Sports Injuries

 Prior to joining East Coast Podiatry, Ari spent almost a decade at the main specialist hospital in her home country of Brunei.
 As one of the four pioneer podiatrists in Brunei, Ari was responsible for multiple aspects of practice including the training and oversight of new podiatrists, handling complex diabetic foot cases and working closely with orthopaedic surgeons, endocrinologists and geriatric specialists.

 In Singapore, Ari has continued to be a pioneer in her practice at East Coast Podiatry.
-After co-founding the Singapore Diabetic Foot Centre, Ari has since focused her practice on working with children at East Coast Podiatry’s specialised paediatric branch in Kembangan.
+Ari continues to treat high risk diabetic patients while also focusing her practice on working with children at East Coast Podiatry’s specialised paediatric branch in Kembangan.
 As an experienced practitioner, Ari has developed a keen understanding of how podiatry interacts with other specialist fields of medicine, making her highly suitable for patients with more complex medical conditions.
 Ari’s clear affection for children has also been very impressionable with many families, making her greatly popular amongst parents with young kids.